jonnonz1/nz-statute-book/acts/public/1964/joint-family-homes-act-1964.md

 (4) Where a notice is sent by post in the manner prescribed by paragraph (a) of subsection (3), it shall be deemed to have been given at the time at which the letter would have been delivered in the ordinary course of post.
 (5) Any owner of a joint family home to whom any such notice has been given may, within 28 days after the date of the service on that owner of the said notice, summon the Registrar to attend before the District Court to show cause why the settlement should be cancelled; and the court may make such order in the premises as it considers just.
-(6) The cancellation of any settlement under this Act shall be effected— (a) in the case of any land which is subject to the Land Transfer Act 1952, by the Registrar causing a memorial of the cancellation to be entered in the register against the appropriate title:
+(6) The cancellation of any settlement under this Act shall be effected— (a) in the case of any land which is subject to the Land Transfer Act 2017, by the Registrar causing a memorial of the cancellation to be entered in the register against the appropriate title:
   (b) in the case of any land which is subject to the Deeds Registration Act 1908, by the Registrar causing an entry thereof to be made under the proper head or title in the index book in the Deeds Register Office:
   (c) in the case of a mining residence site, by the Registrar causing a memorial of the cancellation to be entered in the register against the record copy of the licence.
-(7) In any case where the land in respect of which a settlement is cancelled comprises a lease or licence from a flat-owning company,—
-  (a) upon the cancellation being effected in respect of the land in accordance with subsection (6), it shall be deemed to have been effected in respect of the relative shares:
+(7) In any case where the land in respect of which a settlement is cancelled comprises a lease or licence from a flat owning company, upon the cancellation being effected in respect of the land in accordance with subsection (6), it is deemed to have been effected in respect of the relative shares.
-  (b) if the Registrar is able to obtain production of the share certificate in respect of the relative shares, he shall make an appropriate entry on the share certificate to evidence the cancellation of the settlement.
 (8) Upon the cancellation as aforesaid of a settlement as to any property, that property shall cease to be settled under this Act.
 (9) Except as provided in section 11, the cancellation of a settlement as to any property shall not affect any estate or interest of any owner or other person in that property, or any mortgage, charge, or encumbrance over that property at the time of cancellation.